Who Can Participate?

 What are the minimum and maximum age requirements?

 For individuals, the lower age limit is usually 18, however please check individual placement detail on our website for more information.
-For most of our projects there is no maximum age limit as long as you are in reasonable health for the placement, meet the requirements of our routine medical screening and are able to provide evidence of an appropriate level of Travel Insurance.
+For most of our projects there is no maximum age limit as long as you are in reasonable health for the placement, meet the requirements of our routine medical screening and are able to provide evidence of an appropriate level of appropriate Travel Insurance for our overseas placements.
 We highly value mature participants and the experience they bring.
 We receive a wide mix of participant ages and backgrounds and we find that this adds to the participating experience.

 I am under 18 years but I still want to join a Development Together placement.
 What are my options?